wp-plugins/commentluv/readme.txt

 = Does this plugin add any database tables? =

-No. The link and a small bit of associated data is appended to the comment content at the time of submission
+No. The link and associated data is saved to the comment meta table

 = Will this plugin work with Disqus/Intense Debate/js-kit? =